 The main function of anti-corrosion coatings is to protect steel structures against corrosion and chemicals.
-For the corrosion protection of steel structures situated in the most severe environmental conditions, predominantly two-component epoxy type of coatings are being used as the anti-corrosive protection layer.
+For the corrosion protection of steel structures situated in the most severe environmental conditions, predominantly two-component epoxy type of coatings is being used as the anti-corrosive protection layer.
 MicaFort improves the function of these industrial protective coatings.

 MicaFort as an anti-corrosion coating additive in paint